zach348/katayaki/README.md

 ###Heroku Deployment

 -configure Amazon S3 environment vars
+-configure MW environment vars
--in order to use email features (impact notifications, confirmation emails, etc.) in production, you will need to set up a mailgun account and configure actionmailer appropriately; in development you can install the mailcatcher gem independent of the Gemfile to test email delivery
+-in order to use email features (impact notifications, confirmation emails, etc.) in production, you will need to set up a mailgun account and configure actionmailer/heroku environment vars appropriately; in development you can install the mailcatcher gem [independent of the Gemfile] to test email delivery

 ####Buildpacks
 -ensure that node buildpack precedes ruby buildbpack